charmedsatyr-401-advanced-javascript/lab-14/README.md

 `admin` capabilities:
 * `echo '{"username":"admin", "password":"admin", "role":"admin"}' | http post :3000/signup`

+###### Using Protected Routes
+You can interact with the protected routes using the following syntax and making substitutions for the words in all caps:

+* `http METHOD :3000/ROUTE -a USERNAME:PASSWORD`

+Note that not all routes function as documented.

 #### Tests
 * How do you run tests?
   * `npm run test`